chrisma89/Command-Line-Readme-Generator/starter/readme.md

 ### Installation:

-jsdbxjjksz
+vhbhjnm
 ### Usage:

-ahxbzjhbsjzn
+vhbnb

 ### License:

-The Apache License 2.0 is in use for this repository.
+The Creative Commons Zero v1.0 Universal is in use for this repository.

 ### Contributing:

-If you would like to contribute towards this project, it would be most welcome. wjskx
+If you would like to contribute towards this project, it would be most welcome. hbhb

 ### Tests:

-The application can be tested using jsbxj.
+The application can be tested using bjnm.

 ### Questions:

-I If you would like to get in touch through Github, you follow the link below to find my github page[GitHub Profile](https://github.com/bdhsjbxhn)
+I If you would like to get in touch through Github, you follow the link below to find my github page  [GitHub](https://github.com/chrisma89)

-If you have additional questions, you can contact me through my email address : bwhsbzhb
+If you have additional questions, you can contact me through my email address : [Email](mailto:sweetchrisma@gmail.com)

 ### Credits:

-bhsjxbj
+hjjkm

 ### Resources:

-jbshxn
+hvhbk